Johnxinlei/PHBS_MLF_Project/README.md

 Based on the above model, we use the Ensemble learning to combine the above models
 * Bagging
-we implemented baggiing algorithm, and the train/test accuracies are 0.902/0.896
+we implement baggiing algorithm, and the train/test accuracies are 0.902/0.896

 * AdaBoost
-we also implemented AdaBoost algorithm, the train/test accuracies are 1.000/0.966
+we also implement AdaBoost algorithm, the train/test accuracies are 1.000/0.966

 After using the ensemble learning method, we get obvious improvement, especially with AdaBoost algorithm.